-Ellen read the first question to him.
-It must be 50 years since I took the multiple choice driver’s test, but I was able to answer it in less than five seconds.
-It was “B.” Marky Mark couldn’t answer it because he was too busy debating the question and the fifty possible scenarios that might occur during this putative drive he was taking for the test.
+It must be 50 years since I took the driver’s test, but I answered it in five seconds.
+Marky Mark couldn’t answer it because he was too busy debating the question and the fifty possible scenarios that might occur during this putative “drive” he was taking for the test.

-In fact, to hide the fact that he doesn’t know squat about parallel parking on a level street, or what to do with his wheels when he parks (I think he suggests people take the wheels off the car and tie them to the roof), he asks Ellen who has the right of way when two cars meet on a narrow steep road.
+To hide the fact that he doesn’t know squat about parallel parking on a level street, or what to do with his wheels when he parks (I think he suggests people take the wheels off the car and tie them to the roof), he asks Ellen, “Who has the right of way when two cars meet on a narrow steep road?”

 Is it the driver going up, or the driver going down?
 Mark asks Ellen.

-Marky Mark definitely tells the viewers, or at least he tells Ellen, that it is not okay to park 18 inches away from the curb!
+Irrelevance be damned.
+Mark then tells Ellen that it’s not okay to park 18 inches away from the curb.
 Oh, no. That simply isn’t “done.”
 In other words, he has not got a clue.

-Moving on to the next question, “How far down the road a driver should look while driving?”
-The answer was measured in choices and were “looking at the horizon;” “looking 10 to 15 seconds ahead,” or “looking 3 car lengths ahead.”
+The next question was, “How far down the road should a driver look while driving?”
+The choices were, “Look at the horizon;” “Look 10 to 15 seconds ahead,” or “Look 3 car lengths ahead.”

-Kitties came up, though, because Mark brought them up; where a driver should look to avoid running one over was central to his mind.
+Kitties came up, though, because Mark asked Ellen where a driver should look to avoid running one over.
 I’m sure Mark travels by limo everywhere, because this guy never took a test and passed it in his life, unless it was how many kitties it takes to drive a car.

-He sounded seriously stupid.
-After Ellen gave up and threw the DMV book over her shoulder, I had an insight as to why and when kids no longer graduate high school in the same numbers as the Boomers, and why they had to go to detention in the library.
+After Ellen gave up and threw the DMV book over her shoulder, I had an insight as to why and when kids no longer graduated high school in the same numbers as the Boomers, and why they had to go to detention in the library.

-Somewhere in the 60s, kids were taught to “think critically,” but someone missed something in the translation.
+Sometime in the 60s, schools said kids should be taught to “think critically,” but something got lost in the translation.
 It does not mean to question everything the DMV puts on paper.
-The DMV did that in a lame attempt to ensure safer roads and knowledgeable drivers by testing them.
+The DMV invented the driving test in a lame attempt to ensure safer roads and knowledgeable drivers.